skoldborg/React-Basics-Course/02 - Styled Components/README.md

 ## Assignments

 1. In order to use Styled Components we need to install it.
-Run this in your terminal (yarn or npm depending on preference):
+Run this in your terminal:

     ```sh
     npm install styled-components